leahgarrett/go-intro-workshop/06_json.md

 }
 ```

 Add the following to the User `struct`
+Hint: you can use auto complete to help you
 - address
 - city
 - country